mvolkmann/blog/src/swift/Macros.md

         This file contains the implementation of the `stringify` macro.
         Add new macro implementations in this file and optionally delete the implementation for the `stringify` macro.

+        The following code is the stringify macro implementation with comments added:

+        ```swift
+        public struct StringifyMacro: ExpressionMacro {
+            // This method is required by the ExpressionMacro protocol.
+            public static func expansion(
+                // This argument is the AST of the passed expression.
+                of node: some FreestandingMacroExpansionSyntax,
+                // This argument provides access to surrounding data.
+                in context: some MacroExpansionContext
+            ) -> ExprSyntax {
+                // This evaluates the expression passed in
+                // which was defined to be an Int.
+                guard let argument = node.argumentList.first?.expression else {
+                    fatalError("compiler bug: the macro does not have any arguments")
+                }

+                // The string expression returned here
+                // is automatically parsed into an AST.
+                return "(\(argument), \(literal: argument.description))"
+            }
+        }
+        ```

   - `Tests` directory